 The ZJU-UIUC research initiative supports basic and applied research in engineering and science, particularly in areas related to the ZJUI partnership.
-The goal of the collaborative Research Program is to expand the pool of research funds available to Illinois faculty, especially those in the College of Engineering, and to initiate and expand collaborative research with Zhejiang University and ZJUI faculty.
+The goal of the collaborative Research Program is to initiate and expand collaborative research between Illinois Faculty, especially those in the College of Engineering, ZJUI faculty and Zhejiang University.

-In 2015, the University of Illinois at Urbana-Champaign and the College of Engineering (COE) accepted an invitation from Zhejiang University (ZJU, http://www.zju.edu.cn/english/) to form a joint engineering institute (http://engineering.illinois.edu/news/article/16405).
+In 2015, the University of Illinois at Urbana-Champaign (UIUC) and the College of Engineering (COE) accepted an invitation from Zhejiang University to form a joint engineering institute.
 The Institute is located on the new ZJU International Campus in Haining, China, 35 miles northeast of Hangzhou and 90 miles southwest of Shanghai.
 When fully configured, the International Campus will bring together internationally renowned programs in the liberal arts, the sciences, engineering, business, and biomedical sciences for students from around the globe.
 Faculty from several world-class universities including Illinois will provide curricula and teaching.